tuura/fantasi/doc/README.md

   help                           Print help of the tool
 ```

-**Can you give me any examples?** For example, by running `start`, you
+**Can you give me any examples?**
-will compute the average shortest path of the networks with all the nodes
+* By running `start`, you will compute the average shortest path of the networks with all the nodes
 enabled.
-With the command `test-drug 3 -- 10 60 99`, you will compute the
+* With the command `test-drug 3 -- 10 60 99`, you will compute the
 average shortest path (and the impact on the resilience of the network)
 with the nodes with indices {10, 60, 99} are disabled.